hailiang-wang/mark-markdown-up/samples/README.m.md

 are mainly focused on creating larger technical documents without needing to use something as heavy and syntactically complex as Docbook.

-MarkdownPP uses a set of selectable modules to apply a series of transforms to the original document, with the end goal of generating a new Markdown document that contains sections or features that would be laborious to generate or maintain by hand.
+MarkdownPP uses a set of selectable modules to apply a series of transforms To the original document, with the end goal of generating a new Markdown document that contains sections or features that would be laborious to generate or maintain by hand.